Timiș 2: Technicalities

 The project was led by engineer Gheorghe Bihoi.
 The construction of this tram is simple, being parallelepipedical-shaped and made out of welded metal.
 It had 2 simple headlights and the destination display varied by city and year of manufacture.
 It had 3 doors, the middle one being double folding and the 1st and 3rd door being simple folding.

 Internally the drivers cabin was separated from the passenger compartment.
 In the drivers cabin, apart from the driving controls and door switches, a megaphone for the passenger compartment was included, so the tram driver could communicate to the passengers.

 The passenger interior varied for the motor car and trailer car.
 At 5 passengers/m², 61 people could fit in the motor car and 76 in the trailer car.
 At 8 passengers/m², 98 people would fit in a motor car and 122 in a trailer car.
 Initially both the motor car and the trailer car had 24 seats.
 Illumination was provided by 6 tubes of neon lighting.
 Ventilation was done not only naturally, through hatches placed on the roof that could be opened, but also through "heaters" (aeroterme), where air from the outside would be introduced into the inside of the tramcars, with the help of 4 "heaters" placed under the seats.
 In the cold winters, they would recirculate air and heat it up.

 The trucks/bogeys were made by the Grivița Auto Repair Works (I.R.A.
 Grivița), which at the time was producing axles for trams.
 The power was supplied by 2 axle-mounted traction motors, giving a combined output of 240 kW.
 In the case of networks that had 600 V DC electrification networks instead of the 750 V DC electrification network, the output of these motors was reduced to 190 kW, combined.
 Separated, these traction motors would have a power output of 120 kW and 95 kW, respectively.

 Modifications brought over the years

-The tram type suffered many modifications during the time whilst it was in production from 1972 to 1990.
+The tram type suffered many modifications during the time while it was in production from 1972 to 1990.
 Below is a full list of modifications that were done along the years: